MansoorAZafar/FullStack-React-Game/README.md

 ### Prerequisites

 To play Mini Quest, you need:
-- A modern web browser (Chrome, Firefox, Safari, Edge)
+- A modern web browser (Chrome, Firefox, Safari, Edge, Brave)
 - An internet connection

 ### Installation